kruthoff/gpstrace/README.md

 28.07.2014 - AKR - Initial version.

 This code can be used to create GPS traces on a Raspberry Pi without network connection, but with a GPS receiver using UART.
 It is used as a mobile device (i.e. in a car).
 A small TFT display was attached to see what's happening.

+01.11.2014 - AKR - Navit.

+Navit http://www.navit-project.org/ was added to the setup, to see the current position on the TFT.
+Sample configurations for 2.8" and 3.5" TFT's were added.

 See the WIKI for more information.